-Autumn Peltier is only 16-years old and is doing amazing and influential things.
+Autumn Peltier is only 16 years old, but she's already doing amazing things.

 The sacredness of water is of utmost importance to her, and advocating for communities that do not have clean water is her passion.